Dr. Megan Holycross

 PhD Student in Geological Sciences at Cornell (started 2023)

-Francesca is a first year PhD student.
-She recently graduated with Highest Honors from the University of Michigan with a B.S. in Earth and Environmental Sciences.
+Francesca is a PhD student and Center for Teaching Innovation Graduate Teaching Fellow.
+At Cornell, she is currently investigating the effect of pressure on Fe-species partitioning between garnet and silicate melt and the subsequent effect on arc magmas.
+In 2023, Francesca received her B.S. in Earth and Environmental Sciences with Highest Honors from the University of Michigan.
 Her undergraduate research focused on modeling core crystallization regimes in Mars using multi-anvil press experiments.
-In her free time, she enjoys outdoor activities, including as hiking and camping.
+In her free time, she enjoys outdoor activities, including hiking, camping, and tending to her garden.

 Lab Alumni